palantir/conjure/docs/spec/source_files.md

 Field | Type | Description
 ---|:---:|---
 type | `string` | **REQUIRED**.
 The type of the value of the argument.
 The type name MUST exist within the Conjure definition.
-The type MUST be a primitive if the argument is a path parameter and primitive or optional of primitive if the argument is header or query parameter. markers | List[[FieldDefinition](#fieldDefinitions) or `string`] | List of types that serve as additional metadata for the argument.
+The type MUST be a primitive if the argument is a path parameter and primitive or optional of primitive if the argument is header or query parameter. markers | List[`string`] | List of types that serve as additional metadata for the argument.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition. deprecated | `string` | Documentation for why this argument is deprecated.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. param&#8209;id | `string` | An identifier to use as a parameter value.
 If the param type is `header` or `query`, this field may be populated to define the identifier that is used over the wire.
 If this field is undefined for the `header` or `query` param types, the argument name is used as the wire identifier.
 Population of this field is invalid if the param type is not `header` or `query`. param&#8209;type | [ArgumentDefinition.ParamType][] | The type of the endpoint parameter.
 If omitted the default type is `auto`.